 MOD

-RESOLUTION 76 (Rev. Kigali, 2022)
+RESOLUTION 76 (Rev. Baku, 2025)

 Promoting information and communication technologies among young women and men for social and economic empowerment

-The World Telecommunication Development Conference (Kigali, 2022),
+The World Telecommunication Development Conference (Baku, 2025),

 noting

-Resolution 70 (Rev.Dubai, 2018) of the Plenipotentiary Conference, which calls for promoting and increasing the interest of, and opportunities for, women and girls in information and communication technology (ICT) careers during elementary, secondary and higher education so as to encourage girls to choose a career in the field of ICT and foster the use of ICTs for the social and economic empowerment of women and girls;
+Resolution 70 (Rev.Bucharest, 2022) of the Plenipotentiary Conference, which calls for promoting and increasing the interest of, and opportunities for, women and girls in information and communication technology (ICT) careers during elementary, secondary and higher education so as to encourage girls to choose a career in the field of ICT and foster the use of ICTs for the social and economic empowerment of women and girls;

-Resolution 198 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which calls for empowerment of young women and men through telecommunications/ICT;
+Resolution 198 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, which calls for empowerment of young women and men through telecommunications/ICT;

+Resolution 107 (New Delhi, 2024) of the World Telecommunication Standardization Assembly, which calls for enhancing the engagement of next-generation experts, both young and early-career professionals, in the standardization activities of the ITU Telecommunication Standardization Sector by promoting awareness, providing capacity-building, and encouraging participation through mentorship, academic collaboration, and voluntary contributions;

 the BYND 2015 Global Youth Summit, held in Costa Rica in September 2013 led by ITU, which brought together some 700 participants and over 3 000 young people around the world who logged in virtually to contribute their ideas to shape the sustainable development agenda in the post-2015 era;